Download the list of courses with a compulsory face-to-face component in Trimester 2:

 The University will provide online lectures (or alternative online engagement activities) from Tuesday 28 April.
 These will be provided in the manner agreed with your course coordinator on Student Engagement Day.

 Assessment and exams

 If you have disability-related accessible assessment arrangements, these will be adapted to suit the new format of the assessment.
-Disability Services will contact you with confirmation of these arrangements and will ensure your needs are met.
+If you are registered with Disability Services and have not yet heard from them, please contact them on firstname.lastname@example.org, and they will ensure your needs are met.

 Extensions and due dates

 The University is working to ensure that, wherever possible, all students enrolled in a practicum, placement, internship, or some other form of civic engagement or work integrated learning through the curriculum can complete.
-This will be looked at on a case-by-case basis over the next month.
-Contingency plans will be made for students who can’t complete, especially if the shut-down continues.
+Under level 1 restrictions, placements will be able to go ahead without restriction.
+Please contact your Faculty for further information.

 Subject and Degree requirements